Traditional Chinese Medicine

 A Brief Overview

 Traditional Chinese Medicine (TCM) began almost 5,000 years ago and offers a different approach to health than Western Medicine.
-Traditional Chinese Medicine looks at the body as a whole, every function connects to every other function, no part or organ works independently.
-TCM looks at our bodies as being part of a larger dynamic or energy that is influenced by the world around us.
-Their focus is all about maintaining balance in our energy, our life and our bodies.
-It was based on the philosophy of Taoism.
-This life force energy is referred to as chi or qi and travels through the body via pathways known as meridians.
-In Chinese hospitals, Traditional Chinese Medicine is done alongside Western Medicine.
-Traditional Chinese Medicine is also widely used in the USA through acupuncture and chinese herbs.
+Traditional Chinese Medicine looks at the body as a whole; every function connects to every other function, and no part or organ works independently.
+TCM looks at our bodies as part of a larger dynamic or energy influenced by the world around us.
+Their focus is on maintaining balance in our energy, life, and bodies.
+This thought basis comes from the philosophy of Taoism.
+This life force energy, known as chi or qi, travels through the body via meridian pathways.
+Traditional Chinese Medicine and Western Medicine are presented alongside each other in Chinese hospitals.
+Traditional Chinese Medicine is also widely used in the USA through acupuncture and Chinese herbs.

 The Theory of Traditional Chinese Medicine

-This is the concept of two opposing yet complementary forces.
-The bright and dark sides of an object that shape all that is going on around us and in our life.
+Yin and Yang are the two opposing yet complementary forces.
+The bright and dark sides of an object shape everything around us and in our lives.
 Everything is in constant motion and forever changing.
-Yin and yang is the idea of an interrelationship or balance, that one can not exist without the other.
-Where there is light there is darkness.
-Yin and yang need each other to complete itself.
+Yin and yang are the ideas of an interrelationship or balance, that one can not exist without the other.
+Where there is light, there is darkness.
+Yin and yang need each other to complete themselves.
 The healthy human body needs both yin and yang working to be at its optimum.
-When this relationship of yin and yang is broken, there is too little, too much, or stagnating chi, disease sets in.
-Yin (feminine) generally refers to the darkness or degeneration while yang (masculine) refers to the light or progression.
+When this relationship between yin and yang is not in balance, there is too little, too much, or stagnating chi, and disease sets in.
+Yin (feminine) generally refers to the darkness or degeneration, while yang (masculine) refers to the light or progression.

-The Five Elements are used to explain how the body works in relation to the world around us.
-The five basic elements are Water, Wood, Fire, Earth, and Metal.
-These five elements are also in constant movement and change and rely on each other to function properly.
-The properties of these five elements refer to the seasons or cycles in nature as well as the organs and tissues in our bodies.
-These properties interact with each other creating complex dynamic links.
+The Five Elements explain how the body works in relation to the world around us.
+Water, Wood, Fire, Earth, and Metal are the five elements.
+These five elements are also constantly moving and changing and rely on each other to function correctly.
+The properties of these five elements refer to the seasons or cycles in nature and the organs and tissues in our bodies.
+These properties interact with each other, creating complex dynamic links.
 The five elements have a process in how they function.
 Each element mutually promotes and restrains the functions of another element.
-For example, wood generates fire yet controls earth.
-You can not generate or promote without controlling or restraining.
+For example, wood generates fire yet controls the earth.
+You can not develop or promote without controlling or restraining.
 The movement of all things exists within this relationship.
 The five elements represent the following within nature and our body:

 Water - Kidney and Bladder - Winter - Cold - Salty